What Is a Lucky 15?

 If teams A and B both win, you now win two of the single bets, which would pay you 2 units.
 You would also win the AB double bet, which means that you would win one unit on Team A and then risk those 2 units (the original unit + the one you won) on Team B, for a win of 2 units on Team B. Adding the one unit from Team A to the 2 units from Team B, you come out ahead 3 units on that double.

 Of course, very rarely will you place a bet where all four teams are even money.
 When different odds come into play, different payouts will result.

-The math is similar for the trebles and the fourfold.
-If teams A, B, and C all win, you win the 3 single bets, 3 of the doubles, and one of the trebles.
-The treble works similarly in that you take one unit on team A, risk the win + original unit on team B, and risk it all again on team C.
+The math is similar for the trebles and the four-fold.
+If teams A, B, and C all win, you win the three single bets, three of the doubles, and one of the trebles.
+The treble works similarly in that you take one unit on Team A, risk the win + original unit on Team B, and risk it all again on Team C.

 If you’re really feeling a hot streak coming on, nothing beats a Lucky 15 bet.
 If you are able to hit all four selections, your payout will be huge.
 Even if only one out of four teams wins, you still will get some money back.
 The sweet spot really comes when either two or three teams win, which will happen a decent percentage of the time, and will result in a nice payout.